 At present, there is no evidence that companion animals/pets such as dogs or cats can be infected with the new coronavirus.
 However, it is always a good idea to wash your hands with soap and water after contact with pets.
 This protects you against various common bacteria such as E.coli and Salmonella that can pass between pets and humans.

 Feline coronavirus (FCoVs) infection is usually subclinical, but from time to time, the feline coronavirus mutates, causing feline infectious peritonitis.
 There is no treatment for FIP, and the disease is almost always fatal.
-We still don’t know what causes the feline coronavirus to mutate into the deadly form in cats, but we do know that canine and feline coronavirus is not contagious to humans.
+We still don’t know what causes the feline coronavirus to mutate into a deadly form in cats, but we do know that canine and feline coronavirus is not contagious to humans.

 What should you do if you are worried you have been exposed to COVID-19?